regunakyle/my-discord-bot/README.md

     1. `docker exec -it <container-name-or-id> /bin/bash`
     2. `gallery-dl oauth:pixiv`
+    3. Follow the instructions given

 ### `/connect_node`

 - Connect to a new node from the Lavalink server.

-  Use this command if you experience problems with the music player.
+  Use this command if the music player is not working while the Lavalink server is up.

   Note: Do not use this command while the bot is playing music!